artsandmetaphysics/goodlifeodyssey/_documents/the-epic-of-gilgamesh.md

 Some of these similarities may be deemed coincidental, but it seems implausible to believe that all of them are.

 Each similarity requires separate analysis.
 Sometimes we can rely on the dates of the texts to rule out certain possibilities.
-For example, Solomon is thought to have lived between 1000 and 900 BC, and thus Ecclesiastes could not have been written earlier than this.
-The similar quote from *The Epic of Gilgamesh* if from a tablet that is from 1800–1700 BC.
+For example, Solomon is thought to have lived between 1000 and 900 BCE, and thus Ecclesiastes could not have been written earlier than this.
+The similar quote from *The Epic of Gilgamesh* if from a tablet that is from 1800–1700 BCE.
 Thus, explanation (3) is implausible.

 Most of the Babylonian clay tablets we have recovered were copied around the time of Babylonian captivity, and thus a simplistic archaeological analysis is not possible because we do not know when the age of the original material.